1. Is it possible for a non-resident to register a Dutch company?

 5. Are there any requirements for minimum capital in Holland?

-No. Currently there are no requirements for minimum capital for private limited companies.
-Public companies have to declare a minimum capital of EUR 45 000.
+No. Currently there are no requirements for minimum capital for private limited companies. €1 capital is sufficient.

 6. What are the mandatory steps in the process of company incorporation in Holland?